The TL;DR

 When Agent Builder connects with MCP360, the two systems fill each other’s gaps.
 Agent Builder gives structure and reasoning; MCP360 gives real-world access.
 They work together to make AI workflows that are reliable, adaptable, and easier to grow.
 Let’s look at the most important things that Agent Builder can do to help AI agents.

-- Agents can pick the right tool on their own.
-Agent Builder decides what needs to be done.
+- Agents can pick the right tool on their own: Agent Builder decides what needs to be done.
 MCP360 provides a whole set of tools through one connection.
 This enables the agent to choose the correct tool for each step automatically.
 It does this based on the situation.
 There is no need to hardcode every action.

-- One workflow can use many tools at the same time.
-Agents can gather information from several tools.
+- One workflow can use many tools at the same time: Agents can gather information from several tools.
 These tools include SEO, research, analytics, and web search.
 They can combine the results into a single decision.
 This makes the workflow more complete and avoids the limitations of single-tool automation.

 - You can build complex processes without a complex setup: MCP360 handles all tool connections, while Agent Builder handles the logic.
 This lets you create multi-step workflows for researching, analysing, generating, and publishing without building separate systems for each part.